 Who likes broken placeholders or overflowing text in a CTA button?
-Use Phrase’s Checks feature to scrutinize all your translations for common issues like overly long wording, misconfigured placeholders, and glossary misusage.
-You can filter through them in the Issue List to focus on just one type of quality problem.
+Use Phrase’s QA feature to scrutinize all your translations for common issues like overly long wording, misconfigured placeholders, and term base misusage.
+You can filter through them in the issue list to focus on just one type of quality problem.

-Don’t want to run Checks for all locales?
+Don’t want to run QA for all locales?
 Not a problem – choose just the ones to which you wish to apply the feature.

-If Checks flags up any issues, you have the option to either stop translations from being saved (strict setting) or to still let translators save their work with problems showing on the Issue List (moderate setting).
+If QA flags up any issues, you have the option to either stop translations from being saved (strict setting) or to still let translators save their work with problems showing on the issue list (moderate setting).

-Glossaries are invaluable during a localization project because they contain business-specific terms and definitions that guide translators in their work, save them time, and guarantee the linguistic consistency of your content.
-To see how to set up glossaries in Phrase, refer to this help article.
+Term bases are invaluable during a localization project because they contain business-specific terms and definitions that guide translators in their work, save them time, and guarantee the linguistic consistency of your content.
+To see how to set up term bases in Phrase, refer to this help article.

-In Phrase’s translation editor, translators will see matching glossary terms highlighted in the source text and listed with additional information in the sidebar glossary tab.
+In Phrase’s translation editor, translators will see terms matching entries in the term base highlighted in the source text and listed with additional information in the sidebar term base tab.
 This way, you can make sure that all your language teams are using the correct terms defined for each project – if they aren’t, Phrase will point it out.

 You can set character limits for each key so that translators can stick to a certain length – especially useful for CTA buttons, SEO metadata, and headlines.
 When you activate this function for a key, translators and proofreaders can see how many characters they’ve got left within the editor.
 No need to be manually counting characters or checking them with an external tool!